ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 * A shared folder on the server named `everyone` and stored at `/everyone` that should be accessible by all Samba users
 * Enable shared home directories in Samba using the default `[homes]` share.
 * Enable the `cis527` user in the Samba password database.
+It should use the same `cis527_linux` password as the actual `cis527` account.

 {{% notice tip %}}
 _Of course, you may have to allow additional ports or applications through the firewall. --Russ_